Astrodome: Motorsports

 The Astrodome held several motorsports events throughout its lifetime.
 The AMA Grand National Championship held events starting in 1968 and running for 18 years, utilizing the Short Track and TT Steeplechase track configurations in their visits.
 The AMA Supercross Championship held its first ever indoor Supercross at the Astrodome in 1974, won by Jim Pomeroy.

 In the mid-1980s, the Mickey Thompson Entertainment Group held several Stadium Off-Road Racing Series events, showcasing such drivers as Ivan Stewart, Robby Gordon, and Walker Evans (racing driver).
 Beginning in the early 1980s, both TNT Motorsports and the United States Hot Rod Association held events showcasing mud bogging, truck and tractor pulling, and monster trucks in the Astrodome.
 After a buy-out of TNT Motorsports, the USHRA continued holding events that would later transform into the current Monster Jam events.

 USAC held the Astro Grand Prix as part of the National Midget Championship in the Astrodome on a temporary 1/4-mile dirt oval—which was called the Eighth Wonder International Motor Speedway.
 Gary Bettenhausen and Lee Kunzman won the feature races in 1969, while Tom Bigelow won the overall event championship.
 The event returned for 1970, hometown favorite A. J. Foyt won the feature race.
 Bettenhausen won the final edition in 1972.

-With the opening of NRG Stadium in late 2002, the events held in early 2002 by AMA Supercross and Monster Jam would be their last in the Astrodome before moving next door for 2003, where they continue to hold events every year.
+With the opening of Reliant Stadium in late 2002, the events held in early 2002 by AMA Supercross and Monster Jam would be their last in the Astrodome before moving next door for 2003, where they continue to hold events every year.